 Following on from the concept of solid electrolytes are solid state batteries, which are seen as the next generation alternative to Li ion.
 SSB could yield north of 500 Wh/kg, especially when also using Li metal anodes, but this technology is still in development.
 In particular, various chemistries are being considered in terms of the electrolyte: sulphide-based may have higher interfacial stability but could require care in manufacturing and operation due to the possible creation of toxic H2S.
 Oxide-based electrolytes are seen as being safer but some work remains to be done to yield very high C-rates and charging times.
 An alternative, which may result in quicker time to market, is to add a small percentage of a polymeric phase to the solid electrolyte, but not so much that the cell needs heating to 60-80°C to operate.

-Ilika has over ten years’ experience developing SSB, initially at the mAh-level, for next-generation medical implanted devices and IoT sensors: this is our Stereax program which will be manufactured at volume early 2022.
+Ilika has over ten years’ experience developing SSB, initially at the mAh-level, for next-generation medical implanted devices and IoT sensors: this is our Stereax program which will be available at the end of 2022.
 Based on our knowledge of solid state materials and processes, Ilika is now firmly progressing with the development of SSB cells at Wh-level for EV and consumer electronics applications, albeit with different materials and processes than Stereax.
 Please contact us for more information: email@example.com